Table of Content:

 How does it work?

 This scheme is meant for building the retirement corpus for the employees and serves as a good investment option too.
-The employees can contribute anywhere between 12-100% of their Basic + DA, and the employer matches it with a contribution which is not more than 12%.
+The employees can contribute 12% (up to 88%) of their PF wages towards Voluntary PF and the employer matches it with a contribution which is not more than 12%.

-At the time of retirement, the employee is entitled to receive a lump sum amount which includes contributions over the years and the interest accrued thereon.
+At the time of retirement, the employee is entitled to receive a pension and a lump sum amount which includes contributions over the years and the interest accrued thereon.

 Provident fund applicability

 Any organisation that has 20 or more employees is liable to maintain a provident fund account for its employees.
-There is no limit to the employees’ contribution to pf, he can contribute up to 100% of his Basic + DA towards PF, but it must be a minimum of 12 per cent of the same.
+There is no limit to the employees’ contribution to PF, he can contribute up to 100% of his Basic + DA (PF Wages) towards PF, but it must be a minimum of 12 per cent of the same.

 However, if your employee draws a salary more than Rs.15,000 per month, then he/she can also choose to not contribute to the Provident Fund.
 This is possible only if he meets certain criteria.